ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 - [CMS TiC GitHub Repository](https://github.com/CMSgov/price-transparency-guide)

 ## Developer Documentation
-### File Transport Mechanism - coming soon
+### File Transfer Mechanism - coming soon
 In addition to making the MRFs publicly available on July 1, 2025, carriers must also submit the MRFs to the Division.
 Instructions around the DOI's File Transfer system will be published around mid- to late-May, 2025.
 The Division’s goal is to have a fully secured platform that allows for automated submission of these files.
 However, due to state OIT resource constraints, the Division may have to develop a secure but partially manual submission for July 1, 2025.
 ### Content Type
 In accordance with Regulation 4-2-103, the Division will accept [**JSON**](https://www.json.org/) files.
 If a carrier can demonstrate a material challenge with creating JSON files, they may request a different format from the Division.
 Requests must be submitted to the Division two weeks before submission deadlines and must describe in detail the reasons why the carrier cannot create JSON files.

 Examples of formats that do *not* meet the criteria:
 - PDF
 - CSV